Maikuolan/Common/_docs/Demojibakefier.md

 public function normalise(string $String): string;
 ```

-When `normalise` is called, it immediately resets the `Last` member and immediately populates the `Len` member.
-The `Last` member is then populated as soon as the Demojibakefier decides which character encoding it thinks the provided string uses (assuming it's able to come to a decision).
+When `normalise` is called, it immediately resets the `Last` property and immediately populates the `Len` property.
+The `Last` property is then populated as soon as the Demojibakefier decides which character encoding it thinks the provided string uses (assuming it's able to come to a decision).

 #### guard method.